How to prevent silver tarnishing

 The rate that silver tarnishes depends on the concentration of sulphur gases in the air.
 Going to a hot spring wearing your silver jewellery is not a good idea, nor is dipping your silver jewellery in the yolk of an egg (and also slightly odd behaviour).
 If relative humidity levels are high then this will also increase the rate of tarnishing as moisture quickens the rate of tarnishing.

-Some packaging can also promote tarnishing due to high sulphur levels released from some paper, cardboard, foams and adhesives (never store silver in newspaper).
+Some packaging can also promote tarnishing due to high sulphur levels released from some paper, cardboard, foams and adhesives so be careful if storing jewellery in cardboard jewellery boxes.

 In addition to sulphur gases, perspiration and fingerprints can also cause tarnishing.
 The salt (sodium chloride) reacts with the silver to form silver chloride which can darken over time.